LilleAndersen/LilleAndersen/README.md

 - 👋 Hi, I’m @LilleAndersen
-- 👀 I’m interested in games and technology
+- 👀 I’m interested in games and programming
 - 💻 I’m currently learning computer science at Amalie Skram High School
-- 📫 If you wanna contact me, use mail.lilleandersen@gmail.com for more serious stuff, if you just wanna talk you can add me on Discord where my username is Little#3680
+- 📫 If you wanna contact me, use tobiasandersen04@gmail.com for more serious stuff, if you just wanna talk you can add me on Discord where my username is Little#3680

 <!---
 LilleAndersen/LilleAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.